Intrepid/upc-specification/common/README.txt

 latex-mk

-	A perl script that will run the latex utility repetitively in order to create the desired output.
+	A shell script that will run the latex utility repetitively in order to create the desired output.
 This script is defined by the latex-mk package.
 If the latex-mk package is not installed on the system, this copy of the script is used